forestgrape/coronavirus/2_biological/viruses.md

 > clarifications needed and in work, October 2021

-Behavior is used here to denote the situation dependent metabolism including expression of proteins.
+Behavior is used here to denote the situation dependent metabolism including the expression of proteins.

-> Taxis is possibly a (more) suitable name for the situation specific behavior at the 'micro'/'small-scale' level of life-forms.
+> Taxis is possibly a (more) suitable name (than behavior) for the situation specific behavior at the 'micro'/'small-scale' level of life-forms.
 It generalizes the existing use of taxis as stimulus induced movement of cellular life-forms.
 So the term behavior could be used only when feedback loops via neural networks are involved. (as of October 21, it is in consideration which is the more concise usage)

 The behavior of viruses can be viewed
 * [by life cycle phase](#behavior-by-life-cycle-phase)